 A contractor's hours often mirror those of the business they're contracted to.
 More often than not, these are full time hours.

 At the end of the billing period, usually a week, the contractor submits their timesheet.
-This can go to the client, but often their assignment is through an agency.
-In that case, the client pays the agency, who in turn pay the contractor.
+This can go to the client direct.
+But more often, a contractor gets their assignment through an agency.
+In that case, agency invoices the client.
+The client then pays the agency, who in turn pay the contractor.

-By their nature, a freelancer works per project or for the budgeted hours for a given task.
+By their nature, a freelancer works per project or against budgeted hours for a given task.
 This can involve the freelancer bidding on a job in the first instance, which can be time consuming in its own rite.

 Once 'won', the freelancer will work within the parameters outlined during the bid/acceptance process.
 Upon completion of the number of hours or task outright, the freelancer will raise and submit their invoice.
 Again, this can be direct or through an agency.

 The value of a contractor's contract tends to be much greater than the individual projects freelancers work on.
 This is nowhere more apparent than in the rates that IT or Oil & Gas contractors command for their services.